MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-client-development.md

 - Your [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] instance or your database and server in [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] must be correctly configured to support enclaves and attestation.
 For more information, see [Set up the secure enclave and attestation](configure-always-encrypted-enclaves.md#set-up-the-secure-enclave-and-attestation).
 - You need to obtain an attestation URL for your environment from your attestation service administrator.

-  - If you're using [!INCLUDE[ssnoversion-md](../../../includes/ssnoversion-md.md)] and Host Guardian Service (HGS), see[Determine and share the HGS attestation URL](../../../relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-deploy.md#step-6-determine-and-share-the-hgs-attestation-url).
+  - If you're using [!INCLUDE[ssnoversion-md](../../../includes/ssnoversion-md.md)] and Host Guardian Service (HGS), see [Determine and share the HGS attestation URL](../../../relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-deploy.md#step-6-determine-and-share-the-hgs-attestation-url).
   - If you're using [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] and Microsoft Azure Attestation, see [Determine the attestation URL for your attestation policy](/azure-sql/database/always-encrypted-enclaves-configure-attestation#determine-the-attestation-url-for-your-attestation-policy).

 - Your application must use a SQL client driver version that supports secure enclaves.
 See the below sections for more details.